open-gpdb/gpdb/gpdb-doc/markdown/install_guide/env_var_ref.html.md

 ### <a id="topic10"></a>PGHOST

-The Greenplum Database coordinator host name.
+The Greenplum Database master host name.

 ### <a id="topic11"></a>PGHOSTADDR

-The numeric IP address of the coordinator host.
+The numeric IP address of the master host.
 This can be set instead of or in addition to `PGHOST` to avoid DNS lookup overhead.

 ### <a id="topic12"></a>PGPASSWORD